jessdaubner/interview-attendance-prediction/README.md

 This enables edits made locally to be reflected in the container and be quickly tested and run.

 ### Testing
-To run unit tests, run `pytest` in the repository.
+To run unit tests, run `pytest` within the project.
 ```
 root@4689da80e66d:/predictor# pytest
 ========================================================================= test session starts =========================================================================